-We designed and implemented an EMI scheme for a high-tech, app based company.
-The company wanted to retain its employees to build up the company for sale.
+Our client wanted to retain their employees to build up the company for sale.
 The company qualified for the EMI scheme, thus providing considerable tax advantages for the employees.
 Additionally, when employees exercise their EMI options, the company will gain a substantial corporation tax deduction, equal to the employees’ tax savings.

 We reviewed the company’s proposed share options to ensure they qualified for EMI tax relief.
-At the time, the conditions an employee and the company must satisfy to qualify for an EMI scheme were:
+At the time, the conditions an employee and the company must satisfy to qualify for an EMI scheme were respectively that:

-We next revised the company’s articles and shareholders agreement to clarify how the majority and minority shareholder would behave towards each other.
+We next revised the company’s articles of association and shareholders’ agreement to clarify how the majority and minority shareholders would behave towards each other.

 To ensure employees could not delay or prevent any future company sale, we included drag-along rights.
 Under a drag-along provision, when one or more shareholders who together hold a certain percentage of shares, sell their shares to a third party, the remaining minority shareholders must also sell their shares on the same terms to the third party.

 We protected the minority shareholders with tag-along provisions.
-These provide that a shareholder holding a certain percentage of shares cannot sell their shares to a third party unless it procures that the third party buyer also offers to purchase all other shares of the other shareholders at the same price.
+These provide that a shareholder holding a certain percentage of shares cannot sell their shares to a third party unless the third-party buyer also offers to purchase all other shares of the other shareholders at the same price.